Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Classical 2-to-2 scattering for Kerr binary

 The other master integrals that we ignore (such as bubbles or tadpoles) either encode quantum contributions, or vanish after integration.
 We keep the vector box, as it can potentially generate classical contributions, once we perform certain operations on the integrand, needed for computing classical expectation values such as the impulse.

-It is well established that there is a convenient re-parametrization of the external and internal momenta so to expose more symmetry, namely the one-loop process can be parametrized as shown in fig.~\ref{fig:paramterization}.
+It is well established that there is a convenient re-parametrization of the external and internal momenta so to expose more symmetry, namely the one-loop process can be parametrized as shown in \Fig{fig:paramterization}.

-The external momenta has been shifted $p_i\to p_i \pm q/2$, and the new $p_i$ are sometimes known in the literature as \textit{averaged} or \textit{bared} momenta.
-In the classical limit the shift is insignificant, and it should not matter.
+The external momenta have been shifted $p_i\to p_i \pm q/2$, and the new $p_i$ are sometimes known in the literature as \textit{averaged} or \textit{barred} momenta.
+In the classical limit, the shift is insignificant and should not matter.
 Indeed, if we consistently work with well-behaved quantities to leading order in the $\hbar$ expansion, then the distinction between external and averaged momenta can be suppressed.
-Nevertheless, since the master-integral decompositon \eqref{eq:masterdecomp} uses quantum integrals as intermediate steps, we will in the current section be careful with the definitions.
+Nevertheless, since the master-integral decomposition \eqref{eq:masterdecomp} uses quantum integrals as intermediate steps, we will be careful with the definitions here.

 The averaged momenta $p_1, p_2$ satisfy the on-shell conditions

 and the last equality serves as a reminder that in the remaining part of this paper we are fully justified to ignore the correction term.
 The external on-shell conditions furthermore imposes two transversality conditions